Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 ## Prerequisites:
 1. A GCP account.
 2. The necessary APIs to be enabled as per the documentation [here](https://docs.openshift.com/container-platform/4.10/installing/installing_gcp/installing-restricted-networks-gcp.html#installation-gcp-enabling-api-services_installing-restricted-networks-gcp).
-APIs are enabled on a project basis so you will be able to enable these APIs only once our project is created in step 1 below.
+APIs are enabled on a project basis so you will be able to enable these APIs only once your project is created in step 1 below.
 3. Ensure you have [necessary limits/quotas](https://docs.openshift.com/container-platform/4.10/installing/installing_gcp/installing-restricted-networks-gcp.html#installation-gcp-limits_installing-restricted-networks-gcp) available in the region you wish to deploy your cluster into.
 Once your project is created in step 1 below, please go ahead with ensuring the correct limits as mentioned in the docs.
 4. Basic Linux administration skills.
 5. Basic understanding of public cloud platforms like AWS, GCP, Azure.